TaktiCool/CLib/doc/core/Compile.md

-# Compression
+# Compile

 > Maintainer: joko // Jonas, NetFusion

-Compression is a Module that is responsible for the ability to Compress and Decompress String to reduce Network traffic.
+Compile is the Core Sub Module that takes care of loading and compiling all Modules, Functions and Building the Dependency Graph

 [`<Control>`]: https://community.bistudio.com/wiki/Control
 [`<Anything>`]: https://community.bistudio.com/wiki/Anything